Harper goes 0 for 2 against Yankees’ Tanaka

 FRANKLIN'S FAREWELL

 Longtime minor league manager and coach Tony Franklin is retiring after spring training, ending a run of 48 years in pro baseball that includes the past 13 with the Yankees.
 "I enjoyed every minute," Franklin said.
-Among his assignments with the Yankees were managing Double-A Trenton and rookie-league Pulaski, and rehab coach at the Tampa minor league complex.
+Among his assignments with the Yankees were managing Double-A Trenton and rookie-league Pulaski.
+He was also rehab coach at the Tampa minor league complex.

 TRAINER'S ROOM

 Phillies OF Odubel Herrera (hamstring) and 2B Cesar Hernandez both had five plate appearances in a minor league game.
-Hernanez will play in Thursday's game against Pittsburgh, while Herrera will DH Saturday against Houston.
-Kapler said "a realistic scenario for us is to have both of those guys on our opening-day roster ready to go, fully healthy, timing where it needs to be."
+Hernandez will play Thursday against Pittsburgh, and Herrera will be the DH on Saturday against Houston.
+"A realistic scenario for us is to have both of those guys on our opening day roster ready to go, fully healthy, timing where it needs to be," Kapler said.

 Comments